run-llama/chat-ui/packages/server/README.md

 }).start()
 ```

+## Sending Events to the Frontend

+LlamaIndex Server allows your workflows to send various types of events to the frontend UI.
+These events can include custom UI components, structured data artifacts, or any other information you want to display to users.

+### Event Filtering

+**Important Note**: The server filters events from the backend to only allow specific types to reach the frontend:

+- **Text parts**: `text-delta`, `text-start`, `text-end` events for streaming text content
+- **Data parts**: Any event with a type that starts with `data-` (e.g., `data-artifact`, `data-chart`, `data-table`)

+All other events are filtered out to ensure compatibility with the Vercel AI SDK and maintain a stable frontend experience.

-## Sending Artifacts to the UI
+### Sending Artifacts to the UI

-In addition to UI events for custom components, LlamaIndex Server supports a special `ArtifactEvent` to send structured data like generated documents or code snippets to the UI.
+One common use case is sending structured data artifacts like generated documents or code snippets to the UI.
 These artifacts are displayed in a dedicated "Canvas" panel in the chat interface.

-### Artifact Event Structure
+#### Artifact Event Structure

-To send an artifact, your workflow needs to emit an event with `type: "artifact"`.
+To send an artifact, your workflow needs to emit an event with `type: "data-artifact"`.
 The `data` payload of this event should include:

 - `type`: A string indicating the type of artifact (e.g., `"document"`, `"code"`).
 - `created_at`: A timestamp (e.g., `Date.now()`) indicating when the artifact was created.
 - `data`: An object containing the specific details of the artifact.
 The structure of this object depends on the artifact `type`.

-### Defining and Sending an ArtifactEvent
+#### Defining and Sending an ArtifactEvent

 First, define your artifact event using `workflowEvent` from `@llamaindex/workflow`: